jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 Human factors have risen year over year, representing the leading cause of data loss.
 It’s no wonder that people remain such a pressing concern for the world’s CISOs.

-*Image: A bar chart showing the causes of data loss events.
-The causes listed are Negligent insider/Employee carelessness (42%), External attack (40%), Malicious or criminal insider (36%), OS Vulnerability on endpoint/server/device/other (35%), Compromised insider (33%), Lost/stolen devices (28%), and System misconfiguration (27%).*
+![What was the cause of the data loss event?
+(Pick all that apply.)]

-**95%** of CISOs in the education sector have lost data with an employee leaving their organization.
+95% of CISOs in the education sector have lost data with an employee leaving their organization.
 Healthcare (89%), media, leisure and entertainment (88%), financial services (83%) and transport (80%) complete the top five.

 Malicious or criminal insiders are the third leading cause of data loss after external attacks (cyber criminal or state-sponsored).
 They are the No. 1 factor in Australia (49%), UAE (44%), Germany (44%) and France (38%)

-*Image: A bar chart showing the end results of a data loss event on an organization.
-The results listed are Financial loss (43%), post-attack recovery costs (41%), and loss of critical data (40%).*
+![What was the end result of the event on your organization?
+(Pick all that apply.)]

 The consequences of material data loss stretch far and wide.
 Most CISOs reported financial loss (43%), post-attack recovery costs such as operational downtime and data recovery (41%) and loss of critical data (40%).

 ### New tools and changing priorities
 Combating data loss remains a top priority for CISOs around the world, for obvious reasons.
 About half educate employees about security best practices (53%) and use cloud security solutions (52%) to get a handle on the issue.

 Others deploy dedicated data loss prevention (DLP) technology (51%), endpoint security (49%), email security (48%) or isolation technology (42%) to block employees from entering credentials on web forms.